nhs-r-community/NHSRdatasets/cran-comments.md

 ## Release summary
 This is the second release of a collaborative dataset packaged for British National Health Services NHS-R community.
 It contains datasets and vignettes to teach R.  It is likely to see periodic releases as we receive contributions.

-Previous CRAN submission comment about adding full link, rather than relative one, for CODE_OF_CONDUCT.md has been resolved.
+Previous CRAN submissions comment about adding full link, rather than relative one, for CODE_OF_CONDUCT.md.
+I made an mistake with Github error and it reverted, but is fixed now.
+Http link also changed to https as requested.

 ## Test environments
 * local windows 7, R 3.6.1